 Sorting by Fabric Type

-What to Do With Delicates
+Dealing With Delicates

 Does Detergent Type Matter?

 First, if you have a front-loading or high-efficiency top-loading washing machine, use only "HE" (high-efficiency) detergent, which is formulated for low suds.
-Second, don't use fabric softener or detergents containing fabric softener to wash fire-retardant garments such as baby sleepers or children's pajamas.
+Second, don't use fabric softener or detergents containing fabric softener to wash fire-retardant garments, such as baby sleepers or children's pajamas.
 Fabric softeners have been shown to reduce fire-retardant properties in fabric.